Story

 July/August 1997 | Volume 48, Issue 4

-For generations, Americans reserved their most fervent “landmark reverence” for those rooms that could boast George Washington— not Abraham Lincoln—slept here.
+For generations, Americans reserved their most fervent “landmark reverence” for those rooms that could boast that George Washington— not Abraham Lincoln—slept here.

 But that was before the so-called Lincoln Bedroom in the White House assumed, just about the time of his 188th birthday this year, the status of national shrine.
 And oddly, the sudden transfiguration was attributable not to any new discoveries about the chamber itself or its contents, but to revelations that President Clinton had allegedly violated its hallowed ambience by inviting a procession of more or less unsavory guests to camp out there.

-Suddenly, Lincoln’s nineteenth-century plea for “charity for all” was being mocked as an open sesame for friends of the current President to snuggle beneath a counterpane that now seemed no less sacred than the shroud of Turin.
+Suddenly, Lincoln’s 19th-century plea for “charity for all” was being mocked as an open sesame for friends of the current president to snuggle beneath a counterpane that now seemed no less sacred than the shroud of Turin.
 The truth is, whatever rankled press and public about President Clinton’s bulging guest list for the Lincoln Bedroom, excluded from the reasons should be the promiscuous invasion of an American hero’s most private space.
 Among the few famous Americans who never slept in the Lincoln Bedroom is Abraham Lincoln himself.

 Instead, next to the window overlooking the Washington Monument, then an unsightly, unfinished stump, stood Lincoln’s “second hand mahogany upright” desk.
-To his clerk it looked as if it had come “from some old-furniture auction.”
-Here Lincoln read his mail, wrote letters, and filed his own papers in pigeonholes.
-In one compartment marked “Assassination” he even preserved death threats (a file, incidentally, that vanished after his murder).
+To his clerk, it looked as if it had come “from some old-furniture auction.”
+Here, Lincoln read his mail, wrote letters, and filed his own papers in pigeonholes.
+In one compartment marked “Assassination,” he even preserved death threats (a file, incidentally, that vanished after his murder).

 In the center of the once-modest room with the ugly, dark green wallpaper and stained carpet was a plain table surrounded by a suite of simple chairs, their backs so low that the towering Lincoln could not have leaned backward in any of them without toppling over.
-Here he presided over cabinet meetings and war councils.
+Here, he presided over cabinet meetings and war councils.
 But ministers and generals were not the only people who enjoyed access to his office.

-Here, too, for five exhausting hours
+Here, too, for five exhausting hours a day,